silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_integrations/monitor-idlcm-integration-events-in-the-activity-tab.md

 ---
-description: This article describes how to monitor the IdLCM integration events in the Activity tab
+description: "This article describes how to monitor the IdLCM integration events in the Activity tab"
 intercom_id: 11649369
 ---